bootstrapworld/curriculum/lessons/linear-regression/langs/en-us/slides.md

 {layout="LaunchR"}
 # Intro to Linear Regression

-@right{@image{images/pounds-v-weeks.gif,"weeks-v-pounds scatterplot with a cluster of points on the lower left and some points in the upper right", 300}}
+@right{@image{images/lr-pounds-v-weeks.png,"weeks-v-pounds linear-regression plot with a cluster of points on the lower left and some points in the upper right, showing the predictor function", 300}}

 Given a value on the x-axis, this line allows us to predict what the corresponding value on the y-axis might be. **This allows us to make predictions based on our data!**